 Did deodorant stains ruin your favorite shirt?
-Use our tips to learn how to get deodorant stains out of shirts and prevent new ones from forming.
+Use our tips to learn how to get deodorant stains out of clothes and prevent new ones from forming.

-The best method will depend on the color of the shirt, the material, the color of the stain, and other factors.
+The best method for removing deodorant stains will depend on the color of the shirt, the material, the color of the stain, and other factors.
 Before you try any of these cleaning solutions, be aware that your shirt may not survive the process.
 So, proceed with caution and carefully read the care instructions on your clothes before you get started.

 Our first tip is to avoid using bleach on deodorant stains, even on a white shirt; it tends to make the stain worse.
-If you use bleach, colored fabrics may develop permanent stains and gentle care fabrics may tear.
+If you use bleach, colored fabrics may develop permanent stains and can cause delicate fabrics to tear.
 The tips below are arranged from the safest and least likely to damage your garment to potentially damaging solvents.

-This tip couldn't be easier.
-Just take a clean part of the inside of your shirt and rub it against the deodorant stain.
+For this easy solution, just take a clean part of the inside of your shirt and rub it against the deodorant stain.
 This solution sounds too simple to be true, but it works for many fabrics.
 Try both an up-and-down motion and a circular motion.
+After rubbing the deodorant stain, wash the garment as you normally would with a gentle detergent.

 Make a paste from a few tablespoons of water and a few crushed tablets of uncoated aspirin.
-Use a clean toothbrush to apply this paste to the stain, leaving it on overnight before throwing in the washing machine as you normally would.
+Use a clean toothbrush to apply this paste to the stain, leaving it on overnight before throwing it in the washing machine as you normally would.
+Please note that this method is best for white or lighter colored clothing as it can damage darker colored clothing.

 Make a solution with one part vodka and one part warm water in a spray bottle.
 Spray it on the stain, and then machine wash the garment.
-If you don't have vodka in the house, give this tip a try with rubbing alcohol.
+If you don't have vodka, give this tip a try with rubbing alcohol.

 Fill a container with a quart of hot water and add four tablespoons of salt.
-Apply the mixture to the stained fabric with a sponge, then machine wash the shirt.
+Apply the mixture to the stained fabric with a sponge, then machine wash the shirt with hot water.

 Make a solution of one part lemon juice and one part water and apply it to the stain.
 Let the shirt sit in the sun for 60 minutes, rinse the diluted lemon juice out, and wash it as you normally would.

 This method is only for white shirts since it can further damage colored shirts.
 Combine three parts baking soda with one part water until a thick paste forms.
-Turn the shirt inside out, then apply the paste to the stained area and let sit for at least an hour before washing in the machine.
+Turn the shirt inside out, then apply the paste to the stained area and let sit for at least an hour before washing in your washing machine with hot water.

 A cleaning sponge works wonders for all types of stains, including deodorant marks.
 Get the sponge wet, then wring it out until damp.
 Rub the stain in an up-and-down motion.